FAQs About the Seasonal Flu Vaccine

 What is flu vaccine?

-The standard flu vaccine (the “flu shot”) is made from flu viruses that have been grown on fertilized chicken eggs.
-The viruses are inactivated (killed) during the manufacturing process.
-These inactivated viruses are a source of proteins known as antigens that trigger a protective antibody response when the vaccine is injected into the arm or thigh muscle.
-Antibodies against the flu begin to appear one to two weeks after getting the flu shot and last for at least six to eight months, and perhaps one year.
-The vaccine protects you against the three strains of seasonal flu that have been circulating most recently.
-The 2012/2013 vaccine includes the 2009 H1N1 pandemic strain like last year’s vaccine, but this year’s contains new influenza A (H3N2) and influenza B strains.
+The standard flu shot vaccine (or, the "flu shot") is made from flu viruses that have been grown on fertilized chicken eggs.
+The viruses are killed during manufacturing, a process known as “inactivation.”
+These inactivated viruses are a source of proteins or antigens that trigger a protective antibody response when the vaccine is injected into the arm or thigh muscle.
+Antibodies against flu viruses begin to appear one to two weeks after getting the flu shot and last for months, and sometimes even up to one year.

 Back to top